learn-co-curriculum/dsc-exploring-and-transforming-json-schemas/README.md

-In this case, there is only a single key, 'albums', so you'll continue on down the pathway exploring and mapping out the hierarchy.
+In this case, there is only a single key, `'albums'`, so can continue exploring linearly without branching out.

 Once again, start by checking the type of this nested data structure.

 ```python